-Are you trying to learn to save money and energy by line drying your clothes but are struggling to find a system that works for you?
+Would you like to save money and energy in the laundry room with a clothes drying rack?
 Do you homestead in an HOA where an outdoor clothesline is not allowed?
 How does line drying compare to using a dryer?
-We answer those questions and give you seven reasons for using a clothes drying rack and clothesline to the rescue!
+We answer those questions and give you seven reasons for using a clothes drying rack even if you’re still using an electric dryer.

 Clothes Drying Racks to Dryers

 Before we begin, I’m not going to lecture you on getting rid of your electric dryer.
 It’s your dryer!
 Do what you need to do to get through the laundry each week!